8 Traditional Catalan Foods to Try in Barcelona (& Where to Find Them)

 Calçots

 A simple and delicious vegetable harvested in the winter is the calçot.
 Calçots are green onions grown in the Valls region of Catalonia and resemble a cross between a traditional green onion and a leek.
-Origins of calçots in Catalan cuisine date to the 19th century, where a farmer accidentally burned some of his crop, revealing a tender, sweet interior to the vegetable.
+The origins of calçots in Catalan cuisine date to the 19th century, when a farmer accidentally burned some of his crop, revealing a tender, sweet interior.

-Today, this is a beloved dish in Catalonia that is prepared by fire-roasting the vegetable, then serving it with romesco- a Catalan sauce made with roasted tomatoes, various nuts, oil, and peppers.
+Today, this is a beloved dish in Catalonia, prepared by fire-roasting the vegetable and then serving it with romesco, a Catalan sauce made with roasted tomatoes, various nuts, oil, and peppers.

 Canelones de Carne